hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/lectures_and_discourses/049_breathing.md

 A little physical help will make the mind comfortable.
 What would be more rational than to have the mind itself accomplish the thing?
 But it cannot.
 The physical help is necessary for most of us.
-The system of Râja-Yoga is to utilise these physical helps, to make use of the powers and forces in the body to produce certain mental states, to make the mind stronger and stronger until it regains its lost empire.
+The system of Rāja-Yoga is to utilise these physical helps, to make use of the powers and forces in the body to produce certain mental states, to make the mind stronger and stronger until it regains its lost empire.
 By sheer force of will if anyone can attain to that, so much the better.
 But most